Moken: Way of life

 During the dry north-east monsoon season (when the sea is relatively calm), the Moken used to live on their boats called kabang, which served not just as transportation, but also as a kitchen, bedroom, and living area.
 The last kabang of the Surin Islands was built in 2006 and an initiative to revive the tradition started in 2018.
 Previously the Moken used a kabang koman, "a dug-out boat equipped with a salacca gunwale [where] Salacca is a light wood with a long stem".
 To construct the boat, the different pieces are fitted into each other with the natural resources the Moken can find on land.
 The boat's usage was discontinued more than 40 years ago as the salt water eroded the wood within three to sixth months, therefore new techniques were devised to create more robust boats.
 The kabang lasts longer and one anthropologist, Jacques Ivanoff, suggests that the boat with its bifurcated bow and stern represent the human body.
 In monsoon season, which falls between the months of May and October, they set temporary camps on the mainland.
 During the monsoon season, they build additional boats and forage for food in the forest.

 Some of the Burmese Moken are still nomadic people who roam the sea most of their lives; however, much of their traditional life, which is built on the premise of life as outsiders, is under threat.

 History

 There is much speculation as to the historical origins of the Moken people.
 It is thought that, due to their Austronesian language, they originated in Southern China as agriculturalists 5000–6000 years ago.
 From there, the Austronesian peoples dispersed and settled various South Asian Islands.
 It is theorized that the Moken were forced off of these coastal islands into a nomadic lifestyle on the water due to rising sea levels.
+For centuries the Tenasserim coast, centered on the port of Myeik, was part of the Kingdom of Siam until 1765 when much of it was conquered by the Third Burmese Empire.
+In 1826 the region was conquered by the British Empire who ruled it until Burmese independence.